We recently got this e-mail:

 I have practised around 100 cases and feel reasonably confident about the verbal case interview.
 The written case, however, seems like a big and quite scary unknown.
 I didn’t have the chance to practice much on the written format, so I just hope that what I have been doing to prepare for the verbal cases will be useful.

 The verbal case study and the written case study are essentially the same concerning logic, structure and analytical thinking.
 Hence, preparing for the verbal case will be extremely valuable for your written case.
-However, the difference in format will require you to complement the typical case interview skills with a more comprehensive set of skills, including communication, time management and lateral thinking.
-Based on my experience and those of colleagues, the following tips are helpful for a successful written case:
+However, the difference in format will require you to adjust some aspects of your approach, including how you:

 1. MANAGE YOUR TIME

 Usually you’ll have 55 minutes to prepare, and while it’s enough, it’s not a lot.
-In those 55 minutes you need to get through about 30 slides, come up with a recommendation, and support that recommendation with facts.
+You need to get through about 30 slides, come up with a recommendation, and support that recommendation with facts.
 Candidates are also meant to go through a huge pile of data which could make them susceptible to mistakes.
 Proper time allocation is required in order for candidates to work quickly while also making sure not to commit errors.

 2. BACK UP YOUR RECOMMENDATIONS